-Breathing exercises and special techniques can help with the symptoms of asthma and increase your overall lung strength, capacity and health.
-Discover how breathing exercises can help asthma and which forms of cardio exercise are best for asthmatics.
+Breathing exercises and special techniques can help with asthma symptoms and increase your overall lung strength, capacity, and health.

 In addition to medication, research [2] suggests that breathing exercises can be a beneficial treatment for people with asthma, helping to improve breathing and quality of life.

-There are various types of breathing techniques that are particularly helpful for asthmatics.
-Some of the exercises help with breathing retraining, some help increase the strength of respiratory muscles, whilst others improve the flexibility of the thoracic cage (rib cage).
+There are various types of breathing techniques that are particularly helpful for people with asthma.
+Some of the exercises help with breathing retraining, some help increase the strength of respiratory muscles, while others improve the flexibility of the thoracic cage (rib cage).

 Breathing techniques are often recommended by a doctor or asthma clinic.
 To ensure you get the methods right and gain the most from it, some are best taught by an expert.